doctording/integrations/smartagent-elasticsearch/README.md

 so any existing Python or C-based collectd plugins will still work without modification.

-For details on the SignalFx SmartAgent, see the [Smart Agent Read Me file] (https://github.com/signalfx/signalfx-agent).
+For details on the SignalFx SmartAgent, see the [Smart Agent Read Me] (https://github.com/signalfx/signalfx-agent).

  - [Installation](#installation)
  - [Deployment](#deployment)